sjp2232/ML-Climate-Project-Template-Fall2022/journal.md

 	-Official Wind energy Generation for USA and Texas (csv)

 Given the green light from the instructures, I will continue down this project line.
 This week, I will now look to play around with the data itself to make sure it is usable.

+10/20/22
+Two key new potential models I looked into (now basis on other energy planning/scoping):
+(1) Senocak and Goren describe a SVM method that uses GIS information (slope, elevation, current land use, river/lake/other water information) to predict the potential Biomass energy production of a small geographic region.
+The GIS information they used was very specific and the SVM model only defined the basic production probability of the whole area as a whole (based on historical data).
+I will look into using thier 2-step method of using
+SVM or similar to first calculate the production probability of areas (after segmenting them) and then using GIS information for the potential calculation.

+(2) Luo use a Mixed Integer Second Order Cone Programming(MISOCP) method to plan a network of electric vehicle charging station.
+The constraint heavy method is quite confusion to read and I will try to decypher and look into ways for applying to my problem.

+Potential pivot using (2) -> Creating a plan of windfarms that can be completed in one swift completion plan.